dohliam/stream2chromecast/README.md

 Notes
 -----
 avconv is a fork of ffmpeg.
-It is included in the Ubuntu in the repositories rather than ffmpeg.
-However there is a PPA repository available which contains the latest builds of ffmpeg.
-See the installation notes.
+For a time, (when this script was first written) it was included in the Ubuntu repositories rather than ffmpeg.
+There was a PPA repository available which contained the latest builds of ffmpeg (see the installation notes).
+For those who are using the 14.04 release, this might still be a good option.

 To Do